 King Felipe and Queen Letizia of Spain: Majorca, Spain

-King Felipe and Queen Letizia spend their annual summer break in Majorca at their residence, Marivent Palace, with their daughters Princess Leonor and Infanta Sofia.
 Although the Spanish royal family are often seen happily strolling through the streets during their break, this year may be slightly different.
-If they choose to continue their holiday tradition, the royals would likely be spending more time in their residence as a safety precaution.
+If they choose to continue their holiday tradition, the royals will likely be spending more time in their residence as a safety precaution.
 We can think of worse places to be!

 Prince Charles and the Duchess of Cornwall: Llandovery, Wales